 The Galaxy A53 5G is powered by an Exynos 1280, which we found to be fine for daily tasks, if a bit underpowered compared to more expensive Samsung phones.
 It also features 128GB of storage, which we think is perfect for most users, plus the option to increase that with a simple microSD card.
-This model also features 5G, which is a great way to futureproof your device for network upgrades.
+This model also features 5G, which is a great way to futureproof your device for network upgrades in your local area.

 Although we think it’s worth the premium, you can save a bit of money by picking up the previous model, the Galaxy A52s 5G.
-It drops the telephoto camera and a bit of battery life, but retails for slightly less at $415.
+It drops the telephoto camera and a bit of battery life but is cheaper at $370.
 Depending on the current sales in your region, that might make it an even better value than the A53 5G.

 What makes it stand out

-- Versatile cameras: A powerful main camera backed up by ultrawide, telephoto, and macro lenses make this the complete camera package.
+- Versatile cameras: A powerful main camera backed up by ultrawide, telephoto, and macro lenses make this a complete camera package.

 - Beautiful display: The 120Hz Super AMOLED is bright, crisp, and speedy in all situations.

-- Fantastic battery life: The 5,000mAh battery lasts for nearly two days, and charges back up quickl.
+- Fantastic battery life: The 5,000mAh battery lasts for nearly two days, and charges back up quickly.